 Obligations covered by reinsurance contracts are included in the reserves for professional liability risks, as the Corporation remains liable to the extent the reinsurers do not meet their obligations under the reinsurance contracts.
-The amounts recoverable under the reinsurance contracts totaled approximately \$36,391,000 and \$6,929,000 at July 31, 2022 and 2021, respectively, and are recorded in other current assets on the balance sheets.
+The amounts recoverable under the reinsurance contracts totaled approximately \$15,573,000 and \$36,391,000 at July 31, 2023 and 2022, respectively, and are recorded in other current assets on the consolidated balance sheets.